programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of a YouTube video from this tutorial's dataset showing the location of the static (unchanging) video ID in the video's URL, with the final sequence of letters, numbers, and special symbols circled in red.
 A still image from the video shows a large protest, and includes the caption, 'Breaking News - America Braces for Sixth Night of Massive Protests'." caption="Figure 2.
 Screenshot of YouTube video with video ID in browser link circled in red" %}

-For this lesson, we searched for YouTube videos pertaining to 'black lives matter george floyd'.
+For this lesson, we looked for YouTube videos using the search terms 'black lives matter george floyd'.
 Choosing multiple videos is often the best approach for the exploratory stages of research, because while YouTube makes available a wide range of metadata about each video (number of likes, title, description, tags and more), the YouTube API may not consistently return comprehensive comment data for every video searched.

-> For following along with this lesson, you may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip) and focus on the analysis stage.
-In this case, you can skip the next two sections and go directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).
-This sample dataset was gathered using YouTube Data Tools; you can download the data yourself using YouTube Data Tools and inputting the same video IDs, but please note the data will likely differ based on when you capture the data.
-In addition, user information was pseudonymized in this lesson's [sample dataset]((https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip)).
->

 ### Curating Data for WordFish
 When gathering YouTube comment data for building a Wordfish model, some considerations around the size and shape of the corpus should be taken into consideration.
 Curating a dataset of YouTube comments for Wordfish requires finding videos with a sufficient amount of data (enough comments, but also enough words per comment) to conduct predictive modeling.
 Before building the corpus, you also need to select the video comments to include in the analysis based on relevant metadata, like the video's designated YouTube channel.